Before you launch

 Creating a survey

-To start setting up your first survey, navigate to the Admin Panel and click on Surveys from the left sidebar.
-From there, click the "Create survey" button on the top right.
+To start setting up your first survey, navigate to the Admin Panel, and click on Surveys from the left sidebar.
+From there, click the "Create new survey" button.

-After setting up your questions, there's just a few settings to configure:
+After setting up your questions, there are just a few settings to configure:

 Employees that are survey admins can configure survey settings and have full access to the anonymized results.
 You can set admins on a per survey basis.
-This means that any employee can be an admin of a survey without having administrative access to other parts of Lattice (reviews, private feedback, etc).
+This means that any employee can be an admin of a survey without having administrative access to other parts of Lattice (reviews, private feedback, etc), including other engagement surveys.
 You can come back to this step even after your survey has launched to add or remove any survey admins.

 This is the date communicated to survey participants on when the survey will end.
 The survey will not automatically be closed on this date, but both admins and survey participants who have not submitted their survey will be sent a reminder two days before this end date.
 We recommend setting an end date a couple of days before when you actually want the survey to end.
 You can also come back and change this date after your survey launches.

 Choose who you want to fill out your survey.
-We recommend selecting everyone in your company, but you can also choose based off of departments or reporting relationships.
-Alternatively, you can also upload a CSV with who you want involved in the survey.
+We recommend selecting everyone in your company, but you can also select a specific subset of employees to participate.
+By clicking "Specific Employees" you can use the filter to select/bulk select and add participants of departments, reporting relationships, or custom attributes.
+Alternatively, you can also upload a CSV with participants.

 - Why you're running the engagement survey